This is not a drill: The best nail gun to secure optimal DIY results

 This .22-caliber fastener from ITW is a tough, reliable powder-actuated unit that offers a level of performance that’s up there with the best concrete nail guns on the market.
 It utilizes single-shot rounds to deliver fasteners into masonry, steel, concrete, and other hard materials with ease and is equipped with a silencing handle to cut down on the amount of noise produced.
 An ergonomic ejection slide allows for easy removal of the spent load from the chamber and resets the piston for the next round.

-Go with a cordless nail gun for portable projects and low-noise applications.
+Go cordless for portable projects and low-noise applications.

 Broadly speaking, cordless power tools have a reputation for providing the same power and performance as their corded counterparts, but the truth is a little more nuanced when it comes to nail guns.
 The most common types of nail guns run on pneumatic power because they can deliver the high pressure required to drive brads and nails through a variety of surfaces.
 However, this system is not portable or quiet by any means.
 The best cordless nail gun aims to eliminate these issues while offering the highest level of performance possible without the use of bulky and noisy air compressors, making it well-suited to lower-impact tasks and use in small spaces.